DSharpPlus/DSharpPlus/docs/articles/commands/var_args_parameters.md

 ---
-uid: articles.commands.var_arg_parameters
+uid: articles.commands.variadic_parameters
-title: VarArg Parameters
+title: Variadic Parameters
 ---

-# VarArg Parameters
+# Variadic Parameters

 When creating a command, you may want to have a parameter that can accept multiple arguments.
 This is useful for commands that require a list of items, such as a list of users or a list of numbers.
 This was previously supported in the `CommandsNext` extension through the `params` keyword.